xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 - $\mathfrak{D}$: This already has been defined.
 Its group structure is $E_{16}$ (elementary abelian group of order 16), which is also isomorphic to $C_2^4$.
 	- Note: $\mathcal{D}_i$ is any of the 16 dichotomy systems, with $i \in \mathcal{D}$ specifying the dichotomy system.

+assical intertype relations form a nonabelian group that does not admit a faithful, regular action compatible with all dichotomy systems.
+This obstruction motivates the passage to induced abelian representations and the use of cohomological methods, which isolate dichotomy-relevant degrees of freedom while preserving the universal orbital invariants.

 ### 2.1.2.
 Elements of $\mathbb{S}$

 $e \quad$  identity, or identical